No Result

 On the other hand, as an oil and gas producer, Surge Energy is vulnerable to the wild swings of the price of oil.
 The company posted record funds flow per share in 2022 thanks to the onset of the war in Ukraine and the resultant sanctions of the U.S. and European Union on Russia, which led the price of oil to skyrocket to a 13-year high.

-However, now that the global oil market has absorbed the impact of the war in Ukraine and OPEC has begun to unwind its production cuts, the price of oil has moderated.
+The global oil market eventually absorbed the impact of the war in Ukraine and OPEC began to unwind its production cuts, which caused the price of oil to moderate.

 Despite the promising growth prospects of Surge Energy, we have assumed flat funds flow per share over the next five years in order to be on the safe side, given the wild swings of the price of oil and the somewhat high comparison base formed by the expected funds flow per share this year.

 Surge Energy has a somewhat leveraged but decent balance sheet.
-Its net debt is $406 million, which is 84% of the market capitalization of the stock.
+Its net debt is CAD$22.6 million, which is about a third of the market capitalization of the stock.
 Under normal business conditions, the company is not likely to have any problem servicing its debt.

 On the other hand, in the event of a severe and prolonged downturn, Surge Energy may come under some pressure due to its somewhat leveraged balance sheet.